stable-audio-control/stable-audio-control.github.io/md/index.md

 </p>

-# MIDI-to-audio
+# Text To Music

-Examples in MIDI-to-audio generation on the [Slakh dataset](http://www.slakh.com/) .
-For each midi file, we present results in reconstruction (using the original audio associated with the midi file) and transfer to a different recording timbre.
-For the baseline SpecDiff (Multi-instrument music synthesis with spectrogram diffusion <a href="#note1" id="note1ref">
+Examples in text-to-music generation on the [Song Describer dataset](https://github.com/mulab-mir/song-describer-dataset).
-[1]</a>), we swap the MIDI instrument program to the one of the target timbre sample.
+For our model, we use a text prompt from dataset and a music prompt extracted from the target audio as conditions to complete the text-to-music task.
+For the baseline [MusicGEN](https://github.com/facebookresearch/audiocraft/blob/main/docs/MUSICGEN.md), the same text prompt and its melody condition in the form of chroma are used.

 Scroll to see all the results if necessary.